ICGC-TCGA-PanCancer/CGP-Somatic-Docker/README.md

     seqware bundle launch --dir <path>/target/Workflow_Bundle_CgpCnIndelSnvStr_1.0.0_SeqWare_1.1.0-alpha.5 --ini <path_to_modified_ini>

 This will launch the workflow and print out some key debugging information that will help you if things go wrong.

-## Tabix Server

-You need a tabix HTTP server serving up controlled access data that's used in the variant calling pipeline.
-We can't share this publicaly so email the authors for information about this component.

 ## Building CGP Workflow Dependencies - Optional